-13. The DfE may commission Ofsted to conduct an additional inspection as part of a standard inspection.
-It may commission Ofsted to consider a school's application to make a material change to its registration, a school's progress in

-- implementing its action plan and in meeting un-met independent school standards, or a complaint or other issue about a school, as part of a standard inspection.
-The DfE will request this in an inspection commissioning form. - 14.
-Similarly, if the DfE commissions Ofsted to carry out an additional inspection and a standard inspection is already scheduled to take place in the same or next term, Ofsted will recommend to the DfE that the additional inspection be carried out as part of the standard inspection. - 15.
-In both cases, this will be a single inspection event, with one report published on the Ofsted website.
+- 17. The DfE may commission Ofsted to conduct an additional inspection as part of a standard inspection.
+It may commission Ofsted to consider a school's application to make a material change to its registration, a school's progress in implementing its action plan and in meeting un-met independent school standards, or a complaint or other issue about a school, as part of a standard inspection.
+The DfE will request this in an inspection commissioning form. - 18.
+Similarly, if the DfE commissions Ofsted to carry out an additional inspection and a standard inspection is already scheduled to take place in the same or next term, Ofsted may recommend to the DfE that the additional inspection be carried out as part of the standard inspection. - 19.
+In both cases, the 'additional matters' will normally be considered as part of the standard inspection in a single inspection event.
+For 'education-only' and 'integrated' education and boarding inspections, Ofsted will typically report on the 'additional matters' to the DfE in the report for the standard inspection and complete one independent school standards compliance record.
+The report will clearly set out the legislative basis for both inspection types and the reason for the additional inspection.
+The report will be published on the Ofsted website.7 However, there may be occasions, such as when a progress monitoring inspection is commissioned with a standard inspection, when two reports are written and published on the Ofsted website.
+This is in order to ensure that the progress against previously unmet standards is reported clearly to the DfE.
+'Welfare-only' inspections will be reported on separately.